khanhphxm/Pickcode-Fix/README.md

 3. **Verify Installation:**
    - After installation, click on the userscript manager icon in your browser.
-   - Ensure that `fix.user.js` is listed and enabled.
+   - Ensure that `PickCode ANSI Color Fixer` is listed and enabled.

 4. **Refresh PickCode:**
    - Once the script is installed and active, refresh the PickCode page to apply the changes.